blue-button/implementation-guide/toolkit.md

 ---
 layout: default
-title: Blue Button Implementation Guide - Toolkit
+title: Blue Button Implementation Guide
 ---

-# Helpful Blue Button+ Tools
+# Helpful Blue Button+ Resources

 There are quite a few resources availiable to help help you adopt the different components of Blue Button+.